BlueTempNet: A Temporal Multi-network Dataset of Social Interactions in Bluesky Social: INSIGHTS AND NOTES

 Table~\ref{tab:community_measures} compares the affiliation graph \( G_{\mathcal{A}} \) with its projected line graph \( P_{\mathcal{A}} \), revealing three key differences: (1) the degree density is higher in \( P_{\mathcal{A}} \) than in \( G_{\mathcal{A}} \).
 (2) \( P_{\mathcal{A}} \) exhibits a short average path length and a high clustering coefficient, which is close to the maximum, indicating the properties of a small-world network~\cite{watts1998collective}.
 (3) the degree assortativity for \( G_{\mathcal{A}} \) is negative, whereas it is positive in \( P_{\mathcal{A}} \), showing that Feeds with more members tend to connect together.

-Figure~\ref{graph_visualize} illustrates the community analysis of the projected line graph \( P_{\mathcal{A}} \), which are clustered using the Leiden Algorithm~\cite{traag2019louvain}, with annotations derived from Feeds' descriptions.
-The clusters reveal a variety of groups representing different languages and regions, such as German, Japanese, Spanish, and English groups on Bluesky.
-Additionally, the network features clusters centered on political topics, like the Ukraine-Russia war, alongside more casual feeds, with a notable prevalence of art-related communities.
-As discussed during network analysis, the relationships between Feeds exhibit small-world properties.
+Figure~\ref{graph_visualize} presents the community analysis of the projected line graph \( P_{\mathcal{A}} \), where clusters are identified through the Leiden Algorithm~\cite{traag2019louvain} designed for a weighted graph.
+Each cluster is visualized through word clouds generated from the descriptions in the Feeds, highlighting communities based on different languages and regions, including German, Japanese, Spanish, and English.
+Furthermore, the clusters features communities for both political and casual topics, such as the Ukraine-Russia war and art-related communities.
+As discussed during network analysis, this projected line graph exhibits small-world properties.
 Further exploration could uncover tightly knit community groups, including higher-order analyses to identify strongly connected clusters and examine their characteristics with respect to language, political geography, and relevant social events.